History of Apple TV in Timeline

 Loading Video...

-March 9, 2015: Apple Sells 25 Million Apple TV Units
+March 9, 2015: Apple Announces 25 Million Apple TVs Sold

 Loading Video...

-September 9, 2015: Announcement of the Fourth-Generation Apple TV
+September 9, 2015: Announcement of the fourth-generation Apple TV

 Loading Video...

-September 2015: Discontinuation of iTunes Support for First-Generation Apple TV
+September 2015: Discontinuation of iTunes support for first-generation Apple TV

 Loading Video...

-October 2015: Shipping of Fourth-Generation Apple TV
+October 2015: Fourth-generation Apple TV starts shipping

 Loading Video...

-December 8, 2015: tvOS 9.1 Fixes Issues
+December 8, 2015: tvOS 9.1 fixes issues

 During an Apple earnings call on January 27, 2016, CEO Tim Cook stated that the Apple TV had record sales, although further details were not provided.